withastro/docs/WRITING.md

 ## Specific Writing Notes

-For now, here is a random assembly of some specific items we have encountered, and what we have decided to do about them, when writing new docs content.
+For now, to get this document started, here is a random assembly of some specific items we have encountered when writing docs content, and what we have decided to do about them.

+Please enjoy how much of a work-in-progress this document is! :smile

 ### For example (e.g. examples)